RAbo-Github/caad002x/README.md

    Intent to create an activity from another one.
 Use different strings.xml according to different languages (English, French, Spanish, Italian, German).
 6) MaterialDesignExample: illustration of the use of Material Design in Android.
+7) MovieManager: illustrates principles of Google's Material Design.
+Usage of ResyclerView.